34 Fun Things To Do in Melbourne with Kids [in 2023]

 30. Watch a movie at IMAX

-For a fun and educational activity to do with your kids in Melbourne, we highly recommend checking out IMAX Melbourne.
+For a fun and educational activity to do with your kids in Melbourne, I highly recommend checking out IMAX Melbourne.

 With its massive screen and state-of-the-art sound system, the IMAX experience immerses you in the movie like no other theatre can.
-And, with a wide variety of educational and entertaining films to choose from, there’s something for everyone.
-Whether your kids are interested in animals, space or superheroes, they’re sure to have a blast at IMAX Melbourne.
+From wildlife adventures to galaxies far away, there’s a flick for every fancy.

 No need to settle for a regular movie theatre when you can take your family to IMAX!